Drzyjiang/Soil-Layering-by-CPT-Data-and-Autoencoder/README.md

 2\.
-Feature extraction: an autoencoder architecture featuring a Transformer encoder layer was trained in an unsupervised manner on normalized cone resistance (*q<sub>c</sub>*) and sleeve friction (*f<sub>s</sub>*).
-The Transformer’s self-attention mechanism, combined with positional encoding, proved critical for learning long-range, depth-independent sequential patterns and generating robust latent vector representations.
+Feature extraction: an autoencoder architecture featuring a Transformer encoder layer was trained in an unsupervised manner on normalized cone resistance (*q~c~*) and sleeve friction (*f~s~*).
+The Transformer's self-attention mechanism, combined with positional encoding, proved critical for learning long-range, depth-independent sequential patterns and generating robust latent vector representations.

 3\.
 Clustering: The latent vectors were clustered using the K-Means algorithm to assign a pseudo-class label to each CPT measurement point,